nicklockwood/LayerSprites/README.md

 - LSImage - this is a class for representing an image file with associated clipping and transform data.
 It supports all the same image formats as UIImage, and most of the same methods.

 - LSImageMap - this is a class for loading image maps, also known as image atlases or spritemaps.

+- LSImageView - this is a UIView subclass designed to make it easier to display LSImage sprites in your app.

 LSImage properties